nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/platform-as-a-service.md

 *   A user isolation at tenant level: Except for main administrators, users and groups and defined and managed at tenant level.
 *   A data isolation at tenant level: Documents are isolated a on per tenant basis using a security policy and ACLs.

-Depending on the way you define a tenant, you could also use completely separated repositories for each tenants (allowing to have physically separated Databases and BinaryStores).
+Depending on the way you define a tenant, you could also use completely separated repositories for each tenant (allowing to have physically separated Databases and BinaryStores).

 ![](https://www.lucidchart.com/publicSegments/view/544ff2b8-2e80-4037-a0d8-70490a004d3d/image.png)